9 Best Gusto Competitors & Alternatives for 2023

 While its per-employee monthly fees may seem budget-friendly, you may end up having to pay more, especially if you have many employees.
 This makes TriNet Zenefits one of the most expensive Gusto alternatives on our list―Rippling is another―with estimated annual fees of $1,920 for a business with 10 employees.

 With TriNet Zenefits, you can add reimbursement and bonus payments to an employee’s pay as you process payroll.
+(Source: TriNet Zenefits)

-TriNet Zenefits Features
+TriNet Zenefits Key Features

 TriNet Zenefits’ HR solutions make managing the entire employee lifecycle easy for HR teams.
 It has offer letters and self-onboarding tools to help automate hiring processes.
 Scheduling and performance management solutions are also available, allowing you to monitor your employee’s schedules and goals at work easily.
 It even has compensation planning tools to help you identify whether your staff’s salaries are on par with the market and your competitors—a functionality that none of the software in this guide has, including Gusto.

 While it provides access to employee benefits options, the coverage of health plans is limited—it isn’t available in Hawaii as of this writing.
-For employee benefits that cover all 50 states in the United States, consider any of the providers in this list except for Homebase Payroll and Patriot Payroll, as neither has this feature.
-Rippling and Gusto are also good choices, but the former’s employee benefits are paid add-ons, while the latter’s health plans are not available in 11 states: Alabama, Alaska, Hawaii, Louisiana, Mississippi, Montana, Nebraska, North Dakota, South Dakota, West Virginia, and Wyoming.
+For employee benefits covering all 50 US states, consider Square Payroll, Paychex, SurePayroll, and OnPay.
+Rippling and Gusto are also good choices, but the former’s employee benefits are paid add-ons while the latter’s health plans are not available in 13 states: Alabama, Alaska, Hawaii, Louisiana, Mississippi, Montana, Nebraska, North Dakota, Rhode Island, South Dakota, Vermont, West Virginia, and Wyoming.

 What sets TriNet Zenefits apart from Gusto and the other competitors in this guide is its compliance solutions, which include built-in overtime safeguards and pay stubs that comply with most state regulations.
 It even has a “Compliance Assistant,” which alerts you of important form submission deadlines and monitors your compliance with HR, payroll, tax, and benefits rulings.

 Similar to Homebase Payroll and Square Payroll, TriNet Zenefits includes time tracking functionalities in all payroll plans.
-Gusto and QuickBooks Payroll also have similar features, but these are included in their higher tiers.
-Rippling, Paychex, and Patriot Payroll offer this as paid add-ons, while SurePayroll and OnPay don’t have built-in time tracking tools.
+Gusto and QuickBooks Payroll also have similar features but these are included in their higher tiers.
+Rippling, Paychex, and Patriot Payroll offer this as paid add-ons while SurePayroll and OnPay don’t have built-in time tracking tools.

 TriNet Zenefits has all the essential tools you need to compute and process employee and contractor payments.
 It comes with unlimited pay runs, supports direct deposit payments, and handles multiple pay rates and schedules with ease.
 Aside from calculating and withholding payroll taxes, it also remits tax payments and files tax forms for you at no extra cost―SurePayroll and Paychex charge additional fees for some of their tax filing services.